Bruno Fernandes: 2022–2023: Ending the trophy drought

-On 1 July, Manchester United announced that they had changed Fernandes' squad number from 18 to his preferred number 8, the same number he wore during his time for Sporting CP and as a tribute to his birth date and his father, upon the departure of Juan Mata, after his contract expired.
-Fernandes scored his first goal of the season on 27 August 2022, volleying in the only goal in a 1–0 away win at Southampton.
+On 1 July 2022, Manchester United announced that they had changed Fernandes' squad number from 18 to his preferred number 8, the same number he wore during his time for Sporting CP and as a tribute to his birth date and his father, upon the departure of Juan Mata, after his contract expired.
+Fernandes scored his first goal of the season on 27 August in a 1–0 away win against Southampton.

-On 3 January 2023, Fernandes made his 150th appearance for the club, assisting Marcus Rashford goal in United's 3–0 home win over Bournemouth.
-Two weeks later, Fernandes scored and provided an assist in a 2–1 comeback win over rivals Manchester City in the Manchester Derby, helping United to extend their winning run to nine in all competitions.
-On 18 January, Fernandes became the Manchester United midfielder to register the second most goal contributions in the Premier League, behind Paul Scholes, after scoring in United's 1–1 draw to Crystal Palace, registering his 100th goal contribution for the club.
+On 3 January 2023, Fernandes made his 150th appearance for the club, assisting Marcus Rashford's goal in United's 3–0 home win over Bournemouth.
+Two weeks later, he was instrumental in United's 2–1 comeback win over Manchester City in the Manchester derby, scoring a goal that was part of the build-up play for United's controversial equaliser despite Rashford being in an offside position, helping United to extend their winning run to nine in all competitions.
+On 18 January, Fernandes scored in a 1–1 away draw to Crystal Palace, registering his 100th goal contribution for the club.
+He also became the Manchester United midfielder with the second most goal contributions in the Premier League, only behind Paul Scholes.
 On 26 February, Fernandes started in the 2023 EFL Cup final as Manchester United beat Newcastle United 2–0 at Wembley Stadium, winning his first trophy with the club.

+Fernandes created the most chances (119) in the 2022–23 Premier League, the highest on record since 2003–04 by a Manchester United player in a single campaign.
+United qualified for the 2023–24 UEFA Champions League after securing a third-place finish in the Premier League.
+In the 2023 FA Cup final, Fernandes equalised for United through a penalty in an eventual 2–1 defeat to local rivals Manchester City.